Kathitjoshi/Docbreak-Reader-Breakpoint/README.md

 ## 🐛 Bug Reports & Feature Requests

 Found a bug or have a feature idea?
-Please [open an issue](https://github.com/Kathitjoshi/Docbreak-Reader-Breakpoint/issues) on GitHub.
-Found a bug or have a feature idea?
-Please [open a pull request](https://github.com/Kathitjoshi/Docbreak-Reader-Breakpoint/pulls) on GitHub.
+Please [open an issue](https://github.com/Kathitjoshi/Docbreak-Reader-Breakpoint/issues) on GitHub. or Please [open a pull request](https://github.com/Kathitjoshi/Docbreak-Reader-Breakpoint/pulls) on GitHub.

 ## 📧 Contact